The HomeTips crew began building houses in Mississippi with Habitat for Humanity 25 years ago!

 At the end of the week, we stood with Mildred, one of the people we’d helped.
 Tears drew shiny paths down her cheeks.
 One of the guys in our group gave her an understanding hug and—with that—she wept openly.
 She said, “I just can’t believe y’all came all the way from California to help me build my house.”
 At that moment I wondered why I was so lucky…not just fortunate to have the abundant life so many of us take for granted—a healthy family, good work, and a house—but incredibly lucky to be there in Mississippi, tired and sore, sharing with my son one of life’s richest times.

 Over the years, that local Habitat program evolved and we stopped going—instead, a team of high school students picked up the tradition of going every year.
-Gabe has a young son of his own who, if he’s lucky, will go some day.
-We’re all busy with our lives and our business.
+Gabe has a young son of his own who, if he’s lucky, will build houses with his dad some day.
+We’re all busy with our lives and our businesses.

 But when October rolls around, I find myself mentally driving north from Memphis along those long rural highways, deep into the Delta.
-I’m listening to steel-string blues and anticipating the fragrance of freshly cut wall studs.
-I can feel the sultry warmth and imagine the pinkish-orange glow of the sun setting down into the farmlands.
+I’m listening to steel-string blues and anticipating the sappy fragrance of freshly cut wall studs.
+I can feel the sultry Southern warmth and imagine the pinkish-orange glow of the sun setting down into the fields of cotton and hemp.
 I can taste the deep-fried catfish and grits and hear the laughter.
 I picture myself going to the Heart Land.